Duration

 - Contain recent visual art practice and contemporary artists or writers who influence work.

-- Include a CV, AND
+- Include a curriculum vitae (CV), AND

 - Comprise a maximum of 10 images or 8 minutes of video documenting recent work relevant to your written proposal.